St Giles in the Fields: The Resurrection Gate

-Rowland Dobie, in his "History of St. Giles'", states that "the composition is, with various alterations, taken from Michael Angelo's 'Last Judgment' however Mr. J. T. Smith, in his "Book for a Rainy Day", says of the carving that it was "borrowed, not from Michael Angelo, but from the workings of the brain of some ship-carver".
+Rowland Dobie, in his "History of St. Giles'", states that "the composition is, with various alterations, taken from Michael Angelo's Last Judgment however Mr. J. T. Smith, in his "Book for a Rainy Day", says of the carving that it was "borrowed, not from Michael Angelo, but from the workings of the brain of some ship-carver".

 The Gate was rebuilt in 1810 to the designs of the architect and churchwarden of St Giles William Leverton and, In 1865, being unsafe, it was taken down and carefully re-erected opposite the west door in anticipation of the re-routing of Charing Cross Road.
 As it happened Charing Cross road bypassed Flitcroft Street and now the gate faces onto a narrow alleyway.

 Features of interest

-Organ
+The "Poets' Church"

+St Giles has in recent times come to be referred to as the "Poets' Church" on account of connections to several poets and dramatists, actors and translators beginning in the 16th century.
+Indeed the second church on the site was at least partially funded by the 'poor players of the Cockpit Theatre', presumably Queen Henrietta's Men, who gave £20 to the rebuilding in 1630.

+An early post-reformation Rector, Nathaniel Baxter was both clergyman and poet.
+In earlier life he had been tutor to Sir Philip Sidney, and interested in the manner of Sidney's circle in literature and Ramist logic.
+He is now remembered for his lengthy philosophical poem of 1606, "Sir Philip Sydney's Ourania".

+Another poet philosopher of the period buried at St Giles is Edward Herbert, 1st Baron Herbert of Cherbury (died 1648),.
+Edward, brother of the Christian poet George Herbert published his controversial metaphysical treatise De Veritate in 1624 on the advice of the philosopher Hugo Grotius (it remains on the Catholic index of forbidden books).
+Herbert's lyric poetry is generally admired and he is supposed to have inspired Tennyson's adoption of the iambic terameter in his poem "In Memoriam".